boddenberg-it/croni/README.md

 git push -u origin master
 ```

-Congratulations, you have just created your croni CI setup!
+Congratulations, you have just created your croni build server!
 <br>

 ## What's next?

 Basically, it's a hacky prototype.
-It would be interesting to (re)write croni properly in python to build a basis to go towards a "mature" CI server, but this depends on the feedback.
+It would be interesting to (re)write croni properly in python to build a basis to go towards a "mature" build server, but this depends on the feedback.
 Personally, it's a handy cronjob presenter and handler.